 Blocks do not all have to be the same.
 In fact, depending on how many swappers we have, we’d hope everyone would get a set back with no duplicates.
 So a variety is good!
 Sometimes some interesting artsy fabric will work for a swap, rather than just relying on all novelties.
 Please use a white-white for your block borders, such as KONA White (available at JoAnn’s).

-I’ve pulled some photos from Debbie’s Flickr site with ideas for using your Polaroid Blocks.
+I’ve also pulled some photos from Debbie’s Flickr site with ideas for using your Polaroid Blocks.
 Enjoy them here, or head over to her Flickr site to see some more.

 Warning: Making these is addicting!

-NOTE: When I do trim these up, the top and two side borders are 1/2″ after trimming, and the bottom border is 1″ after trimming.
+NOTE: When I do trim these up, the top and two side borders are 1/2″ wide after trimming, and the bottom border is 1″ after trimming.